 People clearly love their pets and are willing to spend on them.
-In fact, they are projected to spend $99 billion this year on their beloved pets.
-Perhaps this is the year to start a doggy day care business.
+Pet owners spent over $365 billion in 2022, and they are projected to spend an additional $10 billion every year on their beloved pets.

 Owning a dog requires unconditional love; however, it also means having added responsibility.
+F

-Enter doggy day care, which promises to look after your furry friend until your inevitable return.
+Enter doggy daycare, which promises to look after your furry friend until your inevitable return.

 How To Start A Doggy Day Care Business From Home